justincroser/update/fedora all/README.md

 `sudo bash update.sh` from the ubuntu-all folder will run and execute the following:
 - `sudo dnf update` - updates the system package base and updates packages installed in the system
 - `sudo dnf upgrade` - upgrade any packages to their most recent version
-- `sudo apt autoremove` - removes orphaned packages that are no longer needed in the system.
+- `sudo dnf autoremove` - removes orphaned packages that are no longer needed in the system.
 For example a package needed something to run but no longer requires it to do so neither does` any other package.
 - `sudo flatpak update` - updates all flatpak packages installed on the system
 - `sudo snap refresh` - updates all snap packages installed on the system